 The history of industrialization of Nnewi by Chukwuemeka Nzewi, president Nnewi chamber of commerce, industry, mines and agriculture

-Patterns of industrial revolution in some other countries are as follows: Germany between 1870 and 1913 showed a rapid growth of the coal and steel industries.
+Patterns of the industrial revolution in some other countries are as follows: Germany between 1870 and 1913 showed rapid growth of the coal and steel industries.
 It also took the lead in the development of synthetic products.
-Following after the American civil war of 1861-65, the United States witnessed an enormous development of industry.
-This began with a spectacular expansion in the output of the iron and steel industries and the development of a new 20th century technology based upon light metals, electricity and plastics.
+Following after the American civil war of 1861-65, the United States witnessed an enormous development of the industry.
+This began with a spectacular expansion in the output of the iron and steel industries and the development of a new 20th-century technology based upon light metals, electricity and plastics.
 It also transformed the consumer goods industries.
 The case of Europe was slower.
-It however led to the development of the automobile and of large numbers of non-produced consumer goods.
+It, however, led to the development of the automobile and of large numbers of non-produced consumer goods.
 In the Soviet Union, the emphasis was on capital goods.
 Japan without natural resource was astonishing in its development.

 The Nigerian economy started as a peasant subsistence agricultural economy.
 Colonization changed this economy to a cash crop economy.
 Nigeria depended on her cash crops to satisfy the needs of the British colonial masters.
 By the late 1950s, regional government and needs promoted regional competition and cash crop development.
 Marketing boards were established to pursue agricultural commodity exports.
 From the East flowed rivers of palm oil, from the North pyramids of groundnuts while in the west were warehouses full of bags of cocoa beans.
 All these were exported in their raw unprocessed form.